kdbanman/macros/doc/gameroom.md

 A multiplayer game communications engine that uses the AoE lock-step synchronization model.
 Each server gameroom instance is a "communications room" for clients playing together.

-The gamerooms have minimal responsibilities - they are communications/recording loci.
+The server-side gamerooms have minimal responsibilities - they are communications/recording loci.
 They do not run any game code or validate any game commands.
-They are of fewest possible states (those derivable from the WebSocket protocol that are relevant to multiplayer game communications).
+They are of fewest possible states (those derivable from the communications library protocol that are relevant to multiplayer game communications).

 Any asynchronous 'setup' phase for different players to join and leave is to be handled BEFORE connecting to a game room.
 Once the number of connected clients is equal to the number of expected players, the game room lock-step cycle begins.